jacobkim9881/localization-manager/README.md

 ### Quick Start
 - Install node modules by typing `npm install` at the repository directory.
-- Change number at line 6 of `exe.sh` file which are number of countries to localize(For example, if you want to localize json file into african then put `num=0` at line 8 and put `0` at line 10 in `exe.sh` file.
+- Add or delete countries of `langsExplain` object in `lang_code.js` for deciding which countries you want to target for translating.
 - Then execute `exe.sh <json_file_you_to_localize>` file by typing `./exe.sh test.json` on current directory on terminal.

 ## Localize multiple json file